Sekou Smith, beloved NBA analyst and reporter, dead at 48

 Beloved NBA reporter and television analyst Sekou Smith died Tuesday, the league announced.
 He was 48.

-Smith covered the NBA for more than two decades.
-He got his start worked for The Clarion-Ledger in Jackson, Miss., before covering the Indiana Pacers and Atlanta Hawks during his time with the Indianapolis Star and the Atlanta Journal-Constitution.
+Smith covered the NBA for roughly two decades.
+He got his start working for The Clarion-Ledger in Jackson, Miss., before covering the Indiana Pacers and Atlanta Hawks during his time with the Indianapolis Star and the Atlanta Journal-Constitution.

 He joined Turner Sports in 2009, working as a reporter and an analyst for NBA.com and NBA TV.
-He also hosted NBA.com's Hang Time Podcast, with his last appearance on Jan.
+Smith also hosted the Hang Time Podcast, with his last appearance on Jan.
 11.

 "We are all heartbroken over Sekou’s tragic passing," Turner Sports said in a statement.
 "His commitment to journalism and the basketball community was immense and we will miss his warm, engaging personality.
 He was beloved by his Turner Sports and NBA friends and colleagues.
 Our deepest condolences are with his family and loved ones."